A Rank-Based Sequential Test of Independence: Related literature

-The special case of independence testing that has attracted most attention in the sequential testing literature are tests for the correlation coefficient of Gaussian random variables.
-This line of work started, to the best of our knowledge, with \citeA{Cox1952}, and includes many follow-up articles \cite{Choi1971, Kowalski1971, Pradhan1975, Kollerstrom1979, Kocherlakota1986}.
-In the literature on anytime-valid testing, the problem is covered by the recently developed group-invariant tests by \citeA{Perez2022}.
+The special case of testing independence of Gaussian random variables, which is equivalent to testing correlations, has attracted most attention in the sequential testing literature.
+This line of work started, to the best of our knowledge, with \citet{Cox1952}, and includes many follow-up articles \citep{Choi1971, Kowalski1971, Pradhan1975, Kollerstrom1979, Kocherlakota1986}.
+In the literature on anytime-valid testing, the problem is covered by the recently developed group-invariant tests by \citet{Perez2022}.

-The only work applying sequential ranks for independence testing we are aware of is by \citeA{Choi1973}, but their test is computationally infeasible and one has to rely on approximations under which its validity is not clear.
-In other sequential testing problems sequential ranks have been applied more extensively (see \citeA{Kalina2017} for an overview).
+The only work applying sequential ranks for independence testing we are aware of is by \citet{Choi1973}, but their test is computationally infeasible and one has to rely on approximations under which its validity is not clear.
+In other sequential testing problems sequential ranks have been applied more extensively; see \citet{Kalina2017} for an overview.